s-damian/damian-php-fw/README.md

 > A powerful PHP Framework in PHP 8.1 - Beautiful code & Elegant syntax

+> Compatible with MySQL / MariaDB / PostgreSQL

 This **Open Source Framework** is developed by [Stephen Damian](https://github.com/s-damian)

 Here you have the source codes of the ```Kernel```.